justgotthis/eqix-tf-ccm-k8s/README.md

 Managed MetalLB
 ----
 Along with automatically deploying MetalLB components, this particular Terraform script has some automated MetalLB features:
-- Automatically fills in peers of all the nodes in the cluster (Legacy Metal Facilities, IBX WIP)
+- Automatically fills in peers of all the nodes in the cluster (Legacy Metal Facilities only, IBX WIP)
 - Automatically provision EIP in Equinix Metal as you deploy LoadBalancer Services
 - Automatically update the MetalLB configuration as services get added or deleted